-France has met all aspects of the terms of reference (OECD, $2017{[3]}$) (ToR) for the calendar year 2019 (year in review), except for identifying and exchanging information on new entrants to the grandfathered IP regime and or taxpayers benefitting from the third category of IP assets (ToR I.4.1.3).
+France has met all aspects of the terms of reference (OECD, 2021[3]) (ToR) for the calendar year 2021 (year in review), except for identifying and exchanging information on new entrants to the grandfathered IP regime (ToR I.A.1.3).
 France receives one recommendation on this point for the year in review.

-In the prior year report, as well as in the 2016, 2017 and 2018 peer reviews, France had received the same recommendation.
-As it has not been addressed, the recommendation remains in place.
+In the prior year's peer review report, as well as in the 2016-2019 peer review reports, France had received the same recommendation.
+As it has not fully been addressed, the recommendation remains partially in place.